kebin20/migaku-take-home/README.md

-# migaku-ui-test
+# migaku-take-home

  ![]()

 ## Overview

-- A UI implementation test as part of the technical screening process for Migaku
+- A UI implementation test as part of the technical screening process for Migaku Ltd

 ### Basic Functions